acch/XML-to-bootstrap/README.md

 XML-to-Bootstrap is a set of tools to generate static web pages.
 Input is defined in the form of an *Extensible Markup Language* ([XML](https://en.wikipedia.org/wiki/XML)) document.
 The output is a web page comprising [HTML](https://en.wikipedia.org/wiki/HTML), [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) and [JavaScript](https://en.wikipedia.org/wiki/JavaScript) files.
-The transformation is performed by using *Extensible Stylesheet Language Transformations* ([XSLT](https://en.wikipedia.org/wiki/XSLT)), as well as several JavaScript utilities invoked as [Grunt](https://gruntjs.com/) tasks.
+The transformation is performed by using *Extensible Stylesheet Language Transformations* ([XSLT](https://en.wikipedia.org/wiki/XSLT)), as well as several JavaScript utilities invoked as [Grunt](https://gruntjs.com) tasks.

 ### Features

 Take a look at the [Demo](https://acch.github.io/XML-to-bootstrap/) site to learn how generated pages look like.

-- Produces clean, fast HTML5 code
+- Produces clean, fast, accessible HTML5 code
 - Generates static web pages compatible with any web server
-- Compatible with [Netlify](https://www.netlify.com/) continuous deployment platform
+- Compatible with [Netlify](https://www.netlify.com) continuous deployment platform
-- Compatible with latest and greatest [Bootstrap](https://getbootstrap.com/) v4
+- Compatible with latest and greatest [Bootstrap](https://getbootstrap.com) v4
 - Fully themable with custom Bootstrap builds
 - Uses [Schema.org](https://schema.org) microdata to optimize pages for search engines
-- Pre-built Docker images [available](https://hub.docker.com/r/acch/xml-to-bootstrap/) to get startet quickly
+- Pre-built [Docker](https://www.docker.com) image [available](https://hub.docker.com/r/acch/xml-to-bootstrap) to get you started quickly

 ### Differentiation and limitations

-XML-to-Bootstrap is a static site generator, similar to popular [Jekyll](https://jekyllrb.com/), [Middleman](https://middlemanapp.com/), or [Hugo](https://gohugo.io/).
+XML-to-Bootstrap is a static site generator, similar to popular [Jekyll](https://jekyllrb.com), [Middleman](https://middlemanapp.com), or [Hugo](https://gohugo.io).
 But as opposed to these projects, which provide flexible general purpose tools, XML-to-Bootstrap (currently) focuses on a single, very specific use case.
 It only generates a certain type of web page.
-If you're looking for something more customizable then I'd strongly suggest to check out Jekyll or [the like](https://www.staticgen.com/).
+If you're looking for something more customizable then I'd strongly suggest to check out Jekyll or [the like](https://www.staticgen.com).

 ## Installation

 ### Manual installation

-1. XML-to-Bootstrap requires an XSLT processor such as [xsltproc](http://xmlsoft.org/XSLT/xsltproc2.html), [GraphicsMagick](http://www.graphicsmagick.org/), as well as [Node.js](https://www.nodejs.org/):
+1. XML-to-Bootstrap requires an XSLT processor such as [xsltproc](http://xmlsoft.org/XSLT/xsltproc2.html), [GraphicsMagick](http://www.graphicsmagick.org), as well as [Node.js](https://www.nodejs.org):

    On RedHat-like Linux: